 Sam Houston State University is a good choice for students pursuing a Criminal Justice & Corrections degree.
 Criminal justice majors from Sam Houston State University get a earnings boost of approximately 3.0% over the average earnings of criminal justice & corrections majors.
 Huntsville, Texas presents a charming small-town setting for young people to learn in.

 SHSU has been ranked one of the best for education quality delivered to veterans and military personnel.
-Applicants should not let concerns about affordability stop them from applying to this school since 69.0% of undergraduates receive financial aid.
+This school's rate of student loan default of 5.8% is significantly below the national average of 7.0%.
 Get all of the vital specifics on SHSU by checking out their scorecard.

 Texas Christian University is a wonderful option for students pursuing a Criminal Justice & Corrections degree.
 In addition to its bachelor's programs, Texas Christian University offers graduate degrees in Criminal Justice.
 The location in a big city is great for students seeking ample prospects for networking, experience, and exploration.